dkesselman/IBMi_Cloud_Backup_to_Azure/README.md

-# IBM i Cloud Backup to AZURE BLOB Storage
+# IBM i Cloud Backup to AZURE BLOB Storage (Using Dialog)

 How many times have I herd "How can I backup my IBM i / AS/400 to the cloud?".